aiven/devportal/docs/products/cassandra/howto/use-dsbulk-with-cassandra.rst

    -h cassandra-asdfasdf-project1.aivencloud.com \
    -port 20341

 this command will unload all records from the table in a CSV format.
+In order to download the data in a file, the output can be redirected to a file.

 Load data into a Cassandra table from a CSV file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~